segmentio/stats/README.md

 ```

 You can also modify the default HTTP client to automatically get metrics for all
-packages using it, this is very convinient to get insights into dependencies.
+packages using it, this is very convenient to get insights into dependencies.

 ```go
 package main